 Leprosy Patient Care, We are still focused on Leprosy even though it appears that the story of leprosy has changed, it has not at many levels, or for too many already deformed and aged affected persons in India.
 We are still New Hope to many people, orphan children, widows who are HIV positive, aged who are affected by leprosy and too old to beg to survive, Tribal women for the supply of safe delivery kits.

-Leprosy Patient Care: The New Leprosy or the old one that has not gone away (Not HIV or AIDS but the same old one is still with us, and will be for another generation of people – but the WHO and other international leprosy agencies appear to have forgotten they still exist.
-Those who cannot get re-constructive surgery to lead a normal life and the old who still live in colonies and beg to survive.)
+The New Leprosy or the old one that has not gone away (Not HIV or AIDS but the same old one is still with us, and will be for another generation of people – but the WHO and other international leprosy agencies appear to have forgotten they still exist.
+Those who cannot get re-constructive surgery to lead a normal life and the old who still live in colonies and beg to survive.

 Leprosy Patient Care

-Leprosy Patient Care: New Hope is still the most experienced in Leprosy Patients Care; well equipped best facility in Western Orissa to offer corrective surgery to Leprosy affected and deformed young people.
-The World Health Organization says ‘Leprosy is being eradicated” It’s great news, but what about the young people already disabled and deformed, socially ostracized, unable to find employment, unable to be eligible for job skill training.
-This young woman and 1,000 more are waiting for help; Leprosy Patients Care really needs support.
+New Hope is still the most experienced well equipped best facility in Western Orissa to offer corrective surgery to Leprosy affected and deformed young people.
+The World Health Organisation says ‘Leprosy is being eradicated” It’s great news, but what about the young people already disabled and deformed, socially ostracised, unable to find employment, unable to be eligible for job skill training.
+1,000 more are waiting for help for Leprosy Patients Care and really needs support.

 - Leprosy Patient Care

 - Patient Care Home Health